Orange Knowledge Programmes (OKP)

 Application - Orange Knowledge Programme (OKP)

-MBA RSM will have a deadline in summer 2018.
+- MBA RSM will have a deadline on 30 July 2018.
 More details will follow soon.

 On 1 July 2017 the Netherlands Fellowship Programmes (NFP) entered a new phase as a new programme under the name Orange Knowledge Programme (OKP).
 OKP is initiated and fully funded by the Dutch Ministry of Foreign Affairs.
 The Orange Knowledge Programme aims to advance the development of the capacity, knowledge and quality of both individuals as well as organisations both in the field of Technical and Vocational Education and Training and Higher Education and in other fields related to the priority themes in the OKP partner countries.
 The scholarships are awarded in a very competitive selection to highly motivated professionals who are in a position to introduce the newly-acquired skills and knowledge into their employing organisation.